hamir-certain/semaphore-security-scan/README.md

 After the pipeline completes:

-1. **Individual Scan Results**: Download artifacts from each scan job
+1. **Individual Scan Results**: Download markdown artifacts from each scan job
-   - JSON format: `<image-name>.json` - for automated processing
+   - Markdown format: `<image-name>.md` - vulnerability details for each image

-   - Text format: `<image-name>.txt` - for human review
+2. **Aggregated Security Report**: Download the final `REPORT.md` artifact

-2. **Security Report**: Download the aggregated `security-report.md` artifact
+   - Combined report with all scanned images
-   - Summary statistics
+   - Summary header with scan metadata
-   - Vulnerability breakdown by image
+   - Individual image sections with vulnerability details
-   - Prioritized remediation recommendations
+   - Recommendations and next steps

 ### Local Development